-For the use of water jetting in drains and sewers - and surface preparation up to 275 bar (4,000 psi) and 73 lpm within a reaction force limit of 250 N.
+For the safe use of water jetting equipment in drains and sewers and surface preparation with a jetting gun at pressures up to 275 bar that an operative can comfortably control.

-Purple Code (Due for publication in 2023) For the use water jetting equipment for pressure washing up to 207 bar (3,000 psi).
+Purple Code (Due for publication in 2024) For the use water jetting equipment for pressure washing up to 207 bar (3,000 psi).